FlipWP Launches A WordPress Acquisitions Platform

 This means that if you have a WordPress business to sell, then FlipWP is exactly the place you should list on.

 Also, as Alex and I are well positioned in the space, we don’t just list anything.
 We help the sellers with their listings, vet the businesses so they are right for the platform, and help work out asking prices.
 You won’t see crazy 30x valuations on FlipWP.

 Q. It costs nothing for WordPress businesses to list?

 Correct.
-Sellers can register for free and list their business for free.
+Sellers can register for free and list their businesses for free.
 There is a 1% success fee if you sell to one of our buyers.
 Buyers pay $299 per year to get access to listings.
 This means all listings aren’t public, and only qualified buyers get access.

 Q. What QA methods will you have in place for products?
-You know and I know some can be, well quite frankly crap.
+You know, and I know some can be, well, quite frankly, crap.